Stalruth/SableyeBot4/PRIVACY.md

 The Application runs on Firebase Cloud Functions, and all information logged is stored in these execution logs.

+The `/filter` command also stores the following in Firebase Realtime Database for up to 15 minutes to facilitate advanced queries:

+  - The time the command was used

+  - The results of the command

+  - The parameters passed to the command

 ## Personal Information